 If you are worried about energy costs and are considering unplugging household electrical items to save money, then do not be concerned about the running cost of a personal alarm.

-We’ve calculated that the average cost of keeping an alarm unit plugged in for a year following the October price cap increase is just £4.54 – a monthly cost of only 38 pence.
+We’ve calculated that the average cost of keeping an alarm unit plugged in for a year based on average cost of electricity per kWh in the UK in September 2024 is just £2.14 – a monthly cost of only 18 pence.

 We hope these calculations will provide some reassurance to our customers.